jonlloner/wif500/README.md

 As they say neither Sibe nor people.</br>

 Challenge is a collective search for a key.</br>
+A large range of 12 characters is divided into 3364 small ranges</br>
 The program is configured correctly, it takes into account many technical aspects of searching for the initial part of the key.</br>
 There is a table of hunters on which ranges are indicated in the process and passed.
 This way you won't pass empty ranges. </br>
 This speeds up the overall search process.</br>